FSW has been helping children and their families across Sussex

 HOW WE WORK

-Family Support Workers visit families at home to provide one-to-one emotional and practical support.
+Family Support Practitioners visit families at home to provide one-to-one emotional and practical support.
 This includes listening, parenting advice, help to manage money, encouragement and support to find work, referral to specialist services, attending appointments and advocating for families, and providing food and clothing where needed.

 Play Workers undertake one-to-one structured play sessions, helping with children’s emotional and social development.Read more